Nets-mobile-acceptance/Netaxept-iOS-SDK/README.md

 Alternatively, if you wish to install the SDK manually, please refer to the following walk-around for uploading to GitHub:
 1. Add "Pia.framework" to your **.gitignore** list
 2. Use [GitHub large file system](https://git-lfs.github.com/) to continue uploading framework within your working project

-Xcode 11+ users can now replace **Pia.framework** in Xcode-Targets Frameworks, Libraries and Embedded Contents with **Pia.XCFramework** for iOS and iOS Simulator architectures.

 ## Frequently Asked Questions
 If you encounter any blockers when integrating the `Netaxept - iOS SDK`, feel free to check the [Frequently Asked Questions](https://nets-mobile-acceptance.github.io/Netaxept-iOS-SDK/53-faqs.html) page.
 If any of these answers does not fit your question, don't hesitate to [contact us](#contact).